A Fun 7-Day Outer Banks Itinerary

 Fort Raleigh National Historic Site

-You can also walk the 1.25-mile Freedom Trail that leads you to the Croatan Sound.
-Before you leave, make sure to stop at the Waterside Theatre.
+If you're interested in musical theatre, you can visit the Waterside Theatre.
 The Roanoke Island Historical Association puts on a drama at the Waterside Theatre about the Lost Colony.
 The show is a great way to educate yourself about the colony while also supporting the artists in Roanoke.

 Roanoke Marshes Lighthouse

-Not your typical lighthouse, the Roanoke Marshes Lighthouse is a beautiful little lighthouse that you can reach by walking out on a wooden boardwalk over the Bay.
+Not your typical lighthouse, the Roanoke Marshes Lighthouse is a beautiful, small lighthouse that you can reach by walking out on a wooden boardwalk over the bay.

 Under the lighthouse is a little museum that you can explore for free.
 The best part about this lighthouse is its location.
 There are restaurants, shopping opportunities, and sweet shops, all within walking distance of the lighthouse.